The Boeing Company, together with its subsidiaries, is one of the world's largest aerospace companies and a leading manufacturer

 In the commercial aircraft market, BCC facilitates, arranges, structures and provides selective financing solutions

-BCC's customer financing and investment portfolio at December 31, 2012 totaled $4,066 million.
+BCC provided customer financing of $489 million and $220 million during 2014 and 2013.
+BCC's customer financing and investment portfolio at December 31 totaled $3,506 million and $3,921 million in 2014 and 2013, respectively.
 A substantial portion of BCC's portfolio is concentrated among certain U.S. commercial airline customers.
-BCC's portfolio is also concentrated by varying degrees across Boeing aircraft product types most notably out-of-production aircraft such as B717.
+BCC's portfolio is also concentrated by varying degrees across Boeing aircraft product types most notably out-of-production aircraft such as the B717.

 Major Diversified OEM

-Commercial wide-body jet aircraft; Commercial narrow-body jet aircraft; Fighters; Bombers; Combat rotorcraft systems; Weapons and unmanned systems; Transport; Tanker aircraft; Rotorcraft and tilt-rotor aircraft systems; Airborne surveillance and reconnaissance aircraft; Command and control aircraft; Battle management aircraft; airborne anti-submarine aircraft; Network and tactical systems; Battle management systems; Intelligence and security systems; Missile defense systems; Space and intelligence systems; Satellites; Satellite launching vehicles; Space exploration; Financing solutions.
+Commercial wide-body jet aircraft; Commercial narrow-body jet aircraft; Commercial jet transport aircraft; Commercial aircraft financing solutions; Fighter and attack aircraft; Bombers; Military transport and tanker aircraft; Military rotorcraft and tilt-rotor aircraft; Airborne surveillance and reconnaissance aircraft; Airborne command and control aircraft; Naval warfare aircraft; UAVs/UAS; Air-to-ground missiles (AGM); Smart bombs; Smart bomb kits; Missile defense systems; Network and tactical systems; Battle management systems; Intelligence and security systems; Space and intelligence systems; Satellites; Satellite launch vehicles; Space exploration services.

 Boeing's Major U.S. Defense Programs: